 RESPONSE: Figures 2-1 and 2-2 have been revised as a result of a rewrite to Chapter 2 of the License Application.
 Figure 2-1 portrays the organizational makeup of the IIFP during the Project Design and Construction phase.
 The same organization makeup is used during the Operations phase, except that additional personnel are added during the transition from construction to operations.
 All the organizations in the project design and construction organization transition to the plant operations phase except for the Design and Build Contractor.
-Section 2.1.3 has been rewritten to clarify the transition from construction to operations and to clarify that both ESH and QA have the authority to elevate unresolved ESH and QA concerns to the IIFP President and to the parent corporate ESH or QA Managers, respectively.
+Section 2.1.3 has been rewritten to clarify the transition from construction to operations and to clarify that both ESH and QA have the authority to elevate unresolved ESH and QA concerns to the IIFP President.
 See License Documentation Impact for RAI OA-10A.
 Section 2.2 has been rewritten to include position description for the key positions.
+See License Documentation Impact for RAI OA-8A.